Guide for Start-up Practices

 Determining who posts charges, who follows up on personal balances, and who follows up with insurance companies is vital.
 Make sure each person understands and can handle their responsibilities.

-Your patients and families need to be able to quickly and easily check in at your front desk, register for their visit, and pay their copays.
+Your patients and families need to quickly check in at your front desk, register for their visit, and pay their copays.
 When you start a new practice, you’ll be collecting a lot of information – names, addresses, insurance cards – and your front desk will be set up for success if they have clear responsibilities and proper workflow in place.
+How will your practice manage the flow of patients from check in, to the waiting room, to the exam room?

 Your practice needs to determine how much to charge for its services.
 This includes all of the different procedures and office visits you do, as well as lab tests, school forms, and other ancillary services.
 PCC has reporting tools you can use as a guide when making pricing decisions, but, your practice must decide how much to charge for each service you provide.